BCAppsLimited/StreetAs/context-sensitive-help.md

 The posted transfer receipt page has addresses for transfer-from (**Transfer-from** tab) and transfer-to (**Transfer-to** tab).
 Each of the two sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Posted Transfer Shipment

+Welcome to the wild world of transfer shipment pages, where the **Transfer-from** tab and the **Transfer-to** tab are not just tabs – they're destinations on a thrilling journey of address discovery!
+Imagine, if you will, a place where addresses morph and twist with the excitement of a spy changing disguises.
+That's right, each set of addresses has undergone a magical transformation to showcase the most [common address changes](/StreetAs/common-address-field-changes#common-address-changes), making them the chameleons of the shipping world.
+So, buckle up and enjoy the ride as you navigate through the ever-shifting landscape of our transfer shipment page – it's like a party where the addresses are the guests of honor, and you're the host with the most![^7]

+# Purchase Credit Memo

+The purchase credit memo page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+There is a perculiar side-effect related to the pay-to address fields.
+If you use the lookup against the **Name** field within the **Pay-to** group on the **Shipping and Payment** tab and select a different pay-to vendor that has an address that is for a different country format (i.e. you went from a NZ address to a non-NZ address or vice-versa) then the address fields for the **Pay-to** to group will not update to reflect the change.
+You can get the correct fields to display by simply refreshing the page in your browser.
+If however, you typed the name of the vendor rather than using the lookup, the refresh will work correctly.
+This behaviour is similar to that described for the blanket purchase order page.

+# Purchase Invoice

+The purchase invoice page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+Due to the way pay-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
+The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

+# Purchase Order

+Welcome to the whimsical world of purchase orders, where addresses hop around like a game of musical chairs!
+On the **General** tab, you'll find the buy-from address, probably sipping tea and minding its own business.
+Then there's the ship-to and pay-to addresses, lounging on the **Shipping and Payment** tab like they own the place.
+They've all had a makeover to show off their [common address changes](/StreetAs/common-address-field-changes#common-address-changes), but they're shy, so they'll only reveal a few details unless you coax them with the **Show more** button.

+Now, here's the kicker: the pay-to address fields have a quirky little quirk.
+If you play detective and use the lookup to find a new pay-to vendor, and they happen to live in a different country format (like swapping a kiwi address for a non-kiwi one), the pay-to fields throw a tantrum and refuse to update.
+It's like they're stuck in an address identity crisis!
+But fear not, a simple page refresh is like a magic wand that sets everything right.
+Unless, of course, you went old-school and typed the vendor's name manually—then the refresh works as smoothly as a penguin on ice.
+This odd behavior is like the distant cousin of what happens on the [Blanket Purchase Order](#blanket-purchase-order) page, equally peculiar but part of the family.
+So next time you're navigating the thrilling saga of purchase orders, remember: a little refresh goes a long way, and always keep an eye on those sneaky address fields!

 # Sales Invoice

 # Sales Order